Lisa's First Word

 "Lisa's First Word" is the tenth episode of the fourth season of the American animated television series The Simpsons.
-It was first broadcast on the Fox network in the United States on December 3, 1992.
+It was first broadcast on Fox in the United States on December 3, 1992.
 In the episode, as the Simpson family gathers around Maggie and tries to encourage her to say her first word, Marge reminisces and tells the story of Lisa's first word.
-Elizabeth Taylor appeared for the voicing of Maggie's first word.
+Maggie's first word is voiced by Elizabeth Taylor.

 The episode was directed by Mark Kirkland and written by Jeff Martin.
 After its initial airing on Fox, the episode was later released as part of a 1999 video collection: The Simpsons: Greatest Hits, and released again on the 2003 DVD edition of the same collection.
-The episode features cultural references to two chains of fast food restaurants, Wendy's and McDonald's, a reference to the 1981 arcade video game Ms. Pac-Man, and to Olympic gymnast Shun Fujimoto's performance in the 1976 Summer Olympics in spite of a serious injury.
+The episode features cultural references to the 1981 arcade video game Ms. Pac-Man, the Cyndi Lauper song "Girls Just Wanna Have Fun" and Olympic gymnast Shun Fujimoto's performance in the 1976 Summer Olympics in spite of a serious injury, among other things.

 "Lisa's First Word" received positive reception from television critics, and acquired a Nielsen rating of 16.6.

 Plot

-The Simpson family are trying unsuccessfully to get Maggie to speak, inspiring Marge to share the story of Lisa's first word.

-The story flashes back to 1983 when Homer, Marge and Bart, aged two, lived in an apartment on the Lower East Side of Springfield.
-Marge became pregnant again, and she and Homer realized that they would probably need a bigger place.
-After viewing several unsuitable properties, they bought a house on Evergreen Terrace with a $15,000 down payment from the sale of Grampa's house.
-In 1984, the Simpsons move there and meet their neighbors, Ned Flanders and his family.
+Homer, Marge, Bart, and Lisa are trying to get Maggie to speak.
+When their attempts prove unsuccessful, Marge decides to tell the story of when Lisa began speaking.
+The story flashes back to 1983, when Homer, Marge, and Bart lived in an apartment on the Lower East Side of Springfield.
+When Marge became pregnant again, she and Homer decided to move into a bigger living space.
+After viewing several unsuitable properties within their budget, they bought a house on Evergreen Terrace; persuaded by Homer, Grampa Simpson had sold his own house to give Homer and Marge enough money to buy their new house.
+In 1984, the Simpsons moved into the house and met their new next-door neighbors, Ned Flanders and his family with Ned allowing Homer to borrow his TV tray (which he had kept for eight years).